Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Proof of Theorem

-We need the global product structure at all $b\in B$ for the injectivity of $h$.
-The existence of an intersection for any pair of stable and unstable leaves in the fibrewise covering spaces follows exactly from Lemma 1.6 of Franks \cite{franks1}.
-First we show the uniqueness for recurrent points of $f$ in the base.
+We claim that the existence of an intersection for any pair of stable and unstable leaves in the fibrewise covering spaces follows exactly from Lemma 1.6 of Franks \cite{franks1}, which we include for completeness.
+Since the proof there is rather long, we only include a sketch.
+Note that we are only going to use the local product structure and the semiconjugacy.
+This works for any point $b\in B$.